 # An easy cleaning solution for your upholstery is a mixture of white vinegar and baking soda.
 The two will form a paste that you can use to scrub the upholstery with a toothbrush.
-Remember to allow it to dry before vacuuming it up.
+Remember to allow it to dry before vacuuming it.

 # Oil stains – Sprinkle cornstarch or talc powder over the stain.
 Leave to act for 10 minutes or more and wipe with a clean damp cloth.
 Obviously, the results are better when applied soon after the stain occurs.

 # Another way is to rub the stain with a cloth and a few drops of olive oil.

-# Ink stains – Spray hair spray over the stain and leave to rest for a few minutes.
+# Ink stains – Spray hair spray over the stain and leave it to rest for a few minutes.
 Wipe with a dry cloth.